 I hope this dish inspires you to open up your table to others and try something new.
 As a reluctant hostess, I have found the experience of opening up our table weekly to be really incredible for our entire family!

 - 2 lemons, halved, plus wedges for serving

 - 1 pound baby red potatoes

-- 4 ears corn, husked and snapped in half
+- 4 ears corn on the cob cut in half

 - 2 pounds large shrimp, (cleaned & shells removed)

-- 13 ounces kielbasa (we use a turkey kielbasa in this), cut into slices
+- 13 ounces kielbasa or smoked sausage (we use a turkey kielbasa in this), cut into slices

 - Hot sauce, for serving (optional)